With the advancement of smartphone technology, an expansion in digital marketing has been observed over the years in India.

 2. Providing coupons

 Retailers across the globe make use of QR Codes to offer coupons during their promotional campaigns.
-A QR Code is placed with the promotional ad and when scanned, a coupon is dispensed to the consumer on her smartphone.
+They place a QR Code with the promotional ad.
+Scanning the QR Code by users dispenses a coupon to their smartphones.
 This makes it more convenient than the conventional coupons which need to be cut and stored safely.
 Businesses in India can use this strategy to provide authentic discounts.

 You can create a QR Code coupon using an online QR Code Generator.